-Get these expert tips from the likes of Tori Spelling, the Property Brothers and Taniya Nayak, below.
+Get expert tips from the likes of Tori Spelling, the Property Brothers and Taniya Nayak below.

-What if we told you that you could decorate your house ... for free?
-To create these gorgeous ice ornaments, simply pour water into a pie bowl and add various items from around the yard (acorns, leaves -- whatever you'd like).
-Then, tie a string to a block of wood and place the wood into the water, leaving the edge with the strange hanging outside.
+What if we told you that you could decorate your house... for free?
+To create these gorgeous ice ornaments, simply pour water into a pie bowl and add various items from around the yard (acorns, leaves, whatever you'd like).
+Then, tie a string to a block of wood and place the wood into the water, leaving the edge with the string hanging outside.
 Place the bowl in the freezer.
-Once the water has turned into ice, hang the ornaments around the outisde of your house as you see fit.
+Once the water has turned into ice, hang the ornaments around the outside of your house as you see fit.

 There are few better ways to personalize your Christmas than by making your own stocking, and this tip from Tori Spelling will help you do just that.
 In addition to making your mantle look beautiful, the fresh pinecones, berries and twigs will give your house that Christmas smell you crave every holiday season.